System Design Space

 Risk example: Response timing reveals whether an account exists.

-Controls: Constant-time responses, generic errors, traffic padding for sensitive flows.
+Controls: Constant-time responses, generic error behavior, and traffic padding for sensitive flows.

 DDisclosure of Information